-Advertising and marketing revenues are derived principally from online advertising, including social display ads, and promoted marketing.
-Social display ad arrangements allow customers to place advertisements on particular areas of the Group's platform in particular formats and over particular periods of time, which is typically no more than three months.
+Advertising and marketing revenues are derived principally from online advertising, including display advertising, and promoted marketing.
+Display advertising arrangements allow customers to place advertisements on particular areas of the Group's platform in particular formats and over particular periods of time.
 The Group enters into cost per mille ("CPM"), or cost per thousand impressions, advertising arrangements with the customers, under which the Group recognizes revenues based on the number of times that the advertisement has been displayed.
 The Group also enters into cost per day ("CPD") advertising arrangements with customers, under which the Group recognizes revenues ratably over the contract periods.